openvinotoolkit/vpux_plugin/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_on_windows.md

     - [CMake](https://cmake.org/download/) 3.13 or higher
     - Microsoft Visual Studio 2019 (recommended) or higher, version 16.3 or later
         > Notice: Windows SDK and spectre libraries are required for building OpenVINO and NPU-Plugin.
 Install them via Visual Studio Installer: Modify -> Individual components -> Search components: "Windows SDK" and "Spectre x64/x86 latest".
+    - SDK (install via Visual Studio or from this [link](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)) and WDK (install for this [link](https://learn.microsoft.com/en-ie/windows-hardware/drivers/other-wdk-downloads#step-2-install-the-wdk)).
+Please make sure the version is match to your system.
     - Python 3.9 - 3.12
     - Git for Windows (requires installing `git lfs`)
-    - Ninja (optional, used for this documentation installation part)
+    - Ninja for installation (optional)

 Before you start building, please refer to the notes to avoid potential build issue.